Best Coffee Grinder UK 2026: From Budget to Premium

 The Mignon range shares a body design across multiple models.
 The Silenzio is the entry point, with the Specialita and Oro above it.
 All are well-built Italian machines that'll last a decade or more with basic maintenance.

-The DF64 brought 64mm flat burrs to a price point that used to only get you 50mm conicals.
-Single-dose design with a bellows for near-zero retention.
+The DF64 Gen 2 improves on everything that made the original popular.
+64mm flat burrs at a price point that used to only get you 50mm conicals.
+Better burr alignment, improved anti-static, and reduced retention over Gen 1.
+Single-dose design with bellows for near-zero waste.
 The stock burrs are good, and you can upgrade to SSP or Italmill burrs later for a significant quality jump.

-Build quality is functional rather than refined - it doesn't have the Italian elegance of a Eureka.
+Build quality is functional rather than refined, it doesn't have the Italian elegance of a Eureka.
 But for grind quality per pound, it's hard to beat.
 The large flat burrs produce noticeably cleaner, more defined flavour than conical grinders at similar prices.
+The modding community is active too, upgraded burrs, 3D-printed accessories, and workflow improvements are well-documented on r/espresso.

 This is endgame territory.
 These grinders are good enough that the grinder stops being the limiting factor in your setup.
 Upgrade beyond this and you're chasing the last 5% of quality, which most people can't taste.